Skip to main content

 The acute (initial) phase of shingles pain may be followed by a lengthy period of post herpetic neuralgia (PHN), which is also more common in the elderly.

-Each year, approximately 750 cases of shingles are diagnosed by GPs per 100,000 people aged 65 and over in Wales (data taken from Audit+, 2023).
+Each year, approximately 550 cases of shingles are diagnosed by GPs per 100,000 people aged 65 and over in Wales (data taken from Audit+, 2025).

-In Wales approximately 60 cases of PHN are diagnosed by GPs per 100,000 people aged 65 and over each year (data taken from Audit+, 2023).
+In Wales approximately 60 cases of PHN are diagnosed by GPs per 100,000 people aged 65 and over each year (data taken from Audit+, 2025).

-From April 2021 to March 2022, there were 90 people aged 65 and over admitted to hospital with shingles (data taken from Patient Episode Database Wales (PEDW)).
+Between April 2024 and March 2025, 145 people aged 18 and over were admitted to hospital with shingles (data taken from Patient Episode Database Wales (PEDW) (2025)).

 The introduction of the shingles vaccination programme in Wales

 On 1 September 2013, Wales introduced a shingles vaccination programme for people aged 70-79 years.
 The introduction was phased, starting with those who were 70 and 79 years old in the first year.
-From 1 April 2019, individuals who turned 70 and had not previously had a shingles vaccine became eligible.
+From 1 April 2019, individuals who turned 70 to 79 and had not previously had a shingles vaccine became eligible.
 They remain eligible until their 80th birthday.

-Key changes to the NHS Wales shingles vaccination programme from 1 September 2023
+Key changes from 1 September 2023

 In Wales, the shingles vaccination programme is offered as follows: